ballerina-attic/resiliency-timeouts/README.md

 ### Deploying on Docker

-You can run the services that we developed above as a docker container.
-As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+You can run the services that we developed above as a Docker container.
+As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.
-Let's see how we can deploy the product_search_service we developed above on docker.
+Let's see how we can deploy the product_search_service we developed above on Docker.

-- In our product_search_service, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable docker image generation during the build time.
+- In our product_search_service, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable Docker image generation during the build time.

 ##### product_search_service.bal
 ```ballerina